 For three years Leon served as Director of New York Kollel: A Center for Adult Jewish Study at HUC-JIR.
-He was among the founders of Lishmash, a one-day festival of Jewish life and learning.
-In addition to teaching at Skirball, he has taught at Orthodox, Conservative, and Reform synagogues, as well as the Drisha Institute.
-He has contributed essays to The Philadelphia Inquirer, the Baltimore Sun, The Jewish Weekand Beliefnet and has appeared on NPR's "Morning Edition" and PBS's "Religion and Ethics Newsweekly."
+He was among founders of Lishmash, a one-day festival of Jewish life and learning.
+In addition to teaching at Skirball, he has taught at Orthodox, Conservative, and Reform synagogues, as well as Drisha Institute.
+He has contributed essays to Philadelphia Inquirer, Baltimore Sun, Jewish Weekand Beliefnet and has appeared on NPR's "Morning Edition" and PBS's "Religion and Ethics Newsweekly."

 Click Here for a list of Rabbi Morris's articles and lectures.